pyeventsourcing/eventsourcing/docs/topics/process.rst

 wouldn't be reliable.

-In this system, the Orders process, specifically the Order aggregate combined with the Orders process policy, could be a "saga", or "process manager", or "workflow", in that it can effectively control a sequence of steps involving other bounded contexts and other aggregates, steps that would otherwise perhaps be controlled with a "long-lived transaction".
+In this system, the Orders process, specifically the Order aggregate combined with the Orders process policy, could function effectively as a "saga", or "process manager", or "workflow", in that it can effectively control a sequence of steps involving other bounded contexts and other aggregates, steps that might otherwise be controlled with a "long-lived transaction".

 ..
 Except for the definition and implementation of process,
 .. there are no special concepts or components.
 There are only policies and